katanox/tabour/core/docs/sqs/registry.md

 tabour.register(registry)
 ```

-And then we can start tabour and the consumers and producers will be able to work.
+Finally we can start tabour and the consumers and producers will be able to work.
 Consumers will start consuming
 messages and producers will be available to produce a message when called

 ```kotlin